 The Draft Local Plan Supplementary Consultation includes a proposed housing site allocation on land west of Dickens Heath, between Birchy Leasowes Lane to the south, Tilehouse Lane to the west, the Stratford-upon-Avon Canal to the north, and to the east Ancient Woodland and the privately-owned residential road Birchy Close.
 The revised proposal for the whole of Site 4 is for a development of 350 dwellings.

-Further to our response submitted in December 2017, we are submitting further information and points as such a major housing allocation close to our Parish will have a significant adverse effect on our Parish.
+Further to my response submitted in December 2017, we are submitting further information and points on planning policy.
 They are on both the principle of the Site 4 allocation and the SMBC Illustrative Emerging Concept Masterplan.